rackn/pxe-book/Chapter 3/Get-Network.rst

 Getting on the Network
 ======================

-This section covers how to get a new machine on the network.
-To do so, it must receive an IP address from the DHCP server.
-To start, there are some definitions and basic terms that need to be covered.
+This section covers how to add a new machine to the network.
+To do so, the machine must receive an IP address from the DHCP server.
+Before continuing, there are some definitions and basic terms that need to be covered.

 Dynamic Host Configuration Protocol (DHCP) is a client-server protocol that enables a server to automatically assign IP addresses to a subnet.
 DHCP is needed to provide a new machine with an IP address <for the network it is on>.
 One way to look at how to DHCP server and the machine communicate is with the Open Systems Interconnection (OSI) model.
 In the OSI model, the network has seven layers which are, from bottom to top: physical, data-link (or protocol), network, transport, session (also called port), presentation, and application.